drvinceknight/MAT013/Course_Notes/SAS_Notes/MAT013AdvanceduseofstatisticalpackagesSAS.md

 ![A short program to directly input data in to SAS.](images/image60.png)

 We run this code by highlighting it and pressing the 'running man', clicking on run (or pressing F8 on Windows).
 It is good practice to always check the log window as soon as any code is run.
-In Figure 1.6 we see that the log looks good (lines 1-7 don't show any errors) and simply gives some details as to the running of the program.
+In the screenshot we see that the log looks good (lines 1-7 don't show any errors) and simply gives some details as to the running of the program.

 ![A short program to directly input data in to SAS.](images/image35.png)

-If we now look at the MAT008 library in the explorer pane we can see the new data set is in there (Figure 1.7), double clicking on the data set opens it up (Figure 1.8).
+If we now look at the MAT008 library in the explorer pane we can see the new data set is in there, double clicking on the data set opens it up.

 ![The explorer pane with our first data set.](images/image26.png)